Pork rinds from the snack menu.

 Instead, Off Alley crept open in August with a new plan for that counter, which runs the length of the narrow room.
-Two parties at a time sit down, yards apart from one another, for a five-course menu that feels like finer dining, but with an eminently reasonable $50 price tag.
+Three parties at a time sit down, yards apart from one another, for a five-course menu that feels like finer dining, but with an eminently reasonable $60ish price tag.
 If this little place debuted during normal times, I’d be heralding it as one of the year’s most exciting new arrivals; food writers would be inflicting terrible headlines like “Up My Alley” and “Offal-ly Good.”

 The food should look familiar to fans who frequented the Fowl and Offal popup Leichtling launched when the couple returned stateside to Seattle in 2019.
 Since then, he says, his motto has been “How much offal can I get away with, and are people going to go for this kind of thing?”

 Underappreciated organs and whole animals may provide the marquee menu items, but Leichtling balances bites of grilled venison heart or lamb tongue atop sweet summer tomatoes with meticulous fish and vegetable compositions, like the thinnest slices of golden badger flame beats topped with crème fraiche and salty pops of roe.
 Next might come three types of cucumbers, prepared three different ways, in a broth that manages to make coriander feel subtle.
 A ceramic Kamado Joe smoker, perched unconventionally atop the kitchen range produces a smoked butter that dresses a wedge of grilled cabbage next to crisp-skinned Neah Bay cod.